Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Through the active exchange of opinions at this meeting, both sides were able to recognize common issues.
 In the future, we will work to realize advocacy activities in collaboration with both organizations.

-The next meeting is scheduled for the fall of 2021.
+The next meeting is scheduled to be held in the fall of 2021.

 Share this page